-These missions are formatted in typical GTA style where you go to a marker, get a comical cutscene to kick off the mission, and then you take on some specialized tasks.
-You got simple missions that’ll have you beat up some people or find items, maybe a few chases, but also some special gimmick missions like one where you protect a nerd during his speech by sniping down hecklers with a slingshot.
+These missions are formatted in typical GTA style.
+You go to a marker, get a comical cutscene to kick off the mission, and then you take on some specialized tasks.
+You got simple missions that’ll have you beat up some people or find items, maybe a few chases.
+There also some special gimmick missions, like one where you protect a nerd during his speech by sniping down hecklers with a slingshot.

 The writing is all-around pretty darn good.
 I am not one for Rockstar’s typical cynicism, but the satirical take on typical high school media works out really well for Bully.
 It had me laughing quite a few times and I enjoyed the atmosphere of the game a lot.

 What makes it work especially well is how the game opts for quantity over quality in characterization.
 Every person at Bullsworth Academy is a unique character.
-Their personalities are simplistic for the most part, but it makes the place feel more like a community that you interact with, rather than a bloated sandbox with 10,000 copies of each generic civilian dotted around it.
+Their personalities are simplistic for the most part, but it makes the place feel more like a community that you interact with.
+Rather than a bloated sandbox with 10,000 generic civilians dotted around it.

 A good thing it does, because the gameplay does feel eerily similar.
 You navigate an open-world, you beat people up with some basic fisticuffs, and later get ranged weapons like a slingshot or firecrackers.
 A paper-thin combo system puts the emphasis more on CQC than the gunplay of GTA, but it’s clear that Canis Canem Edit was copying its big brother’s notes.

-This does lead to some frustrations as well, like how the lack of mechanical vehicles means that you’ll be taping buttons for hours on end to get anywhere fast.
-Whether its running, skateboarding, or cycling, it’s button-mashing all the way, sometimes way past the point where it has started feeling uncomfortable.
+This does lead to some frustrations as well, like how the lack of vehicles means that you’ll be tapping buttons constantly to get anywhere fast.
+Whether its running, skateboarding, or cycling, it’s button-mashing all the way.
+Sometimes way past the point where it has started feeling uncomfortable.
 Pro tip: grind out the festival games as early as possible so you can get the scooter, and then later focus on completing all the Go Kart races once the final bit of the map opens up.
 Your thumb will be grateful.

 The respect system is also underwhelming.
 It measures your relationship with each social clique, but it’s not influenced by anything you do in regular gameplay.
 You can’t shift it by picking fights with certain groups or taking actions they’d approve of, it’s only affected by missions.
 This makes the whole system very rigid and free of real consequences